maxikoehler/Master-Thesis/markdown_notes/Zettelkasten/0 Brain Dump/Work to Do - Perspective Packages.md

 4. **Change of Load Flow** -> Like model I currently have...
 	- Analyze and discuss the SMIB example with load
 	- Observation: Load flow direction is changing, therefore control algorithm of OLTC is not sufficient enough. -> PF same result...
+	- OR: Automatic Detection of the Switching direction
 # Literature
 - [[Machowski, Bialek, Bumby - Power System Dynamics, Stability and Control]]
 - [[IEEE Guide for Load modeling]]